grotius-cnc/hal-kinematics/README.md

 The runtest file has the workflow how to load the component.
 It is preferred to use this file, or edit this file to your needs.

-But you load the kinematic.so manually.
+You can load the kinematic.so manually.
 Start linuxcnc and open up "show hal configuration"

 ```
   stop